Skip to Main Content

 SSRN is an electronic repository for international social sciences scholarship that includes the Legal Scholarship Network (LSN).
 Thousands of downloadable abstracts, working papers, and published papers are available without charge.
 Set up a free account in order to access all content.

 These indexes and databases provide author, subject, and title access to the vast array of published and online legal scholarship.
 Both Westlaw and Lexis also offer access to law journal databases, including some foreign law reviews.
+For journals focusing on international commercial and investment arbitration, see the LibGuide on "International Commercial and Investment Arbitration Research."

 Google Scholar provides a search mechanism to locate scholarly literature across multiple disciplines, including law.
 Search results on campus will indicate whether the source is available full text through a Loyola database.
 Off campus, users may go to the "Settings" link and then "Library Links" to set up results that show links to LUC full text databases.